nrfconnect/sdk-nrf/doc/nrf/config_and_build/bootloaders/bootloader_adding_sysbuild.rst

       Escaped quotations avoid malformed-string warnings from Kconfig.

 .. note::

-   The public key string must be a list of files in the following ways (as mentioned previously in :ref:`ug_bootloader_adding_sysbuild_immutable_keys`):
+   The public key string must contain a list of files where each item can be indicated as follows:

-       * The relative path to a file from the application configuration directory (if this is not set, then it will be the same as the application source directory).
+   * Using the relative path to a file from the application configuration directory.
+     When not specified, it is assumed as the default application source directory.

-       * The absolute path to a file.
+   * Using the absolute path to a file.

-See :kconfig:option:`SB_CONFIG_SECURE_BOOT_SIGNING_COMMAND` for specifics about what a usable signing command must do.
+See ``SB_CONFIG_SECURE_BOOT_SIGNING_COMMAND`` for specifics about what a usable signing command must do.
 The command string can include its own arguments like a typical terminal command, including arguments specific to the build system:

 .. parsed-literal::